t1bur1an/k8s-pod-ttl-killer/README.md

 To play around with service there is `example` folder contains manifest file with example pod with annotation.
 Service would find it easy and kill without any problems.

-Service can be also runned out of PC without and use personal `.kube/config` file by default.
+Service can be also runned out of PC and will use personal `.kube/config` file by default.

 In kubernetes it uses kubernetes API with Service Account.

 ## Helm

 Service can be started in cluster by helm chart.
 It will start one instance of service and create all needed resources like ClusterRole and ClusterRoleBinding to project Service Account.

+All values include environment variables for kubernetes service can be found in `helm/k8s-pod-killer/values.yaml` file.

+## Monitoring

+Service contains `/metrics` endpoint for prometheus.
+Also there is a custom metric `pods_deleted` which contains counter with deleted pods vectorized by a namespace and annotation values.